The Path to N$^3$LO Parton Distributions: LHC phenomenology at aN LO accuracy

 In general we observe a good perturbative convergence, with predictions at two subsequent orders in agreement within uncertainties, and generally improved convergence upon including MHOUs on the PDF.
 Predictions based on NNPDF4.0 and MSHT20 are always consistent with each other within uncertainties.
-From these comparisons we can draw two main conclusions.
+We can draw three main conclusions from Figs.~\ref{fig:nc-dy-pheno}-\ref{fig:ccm-dy-pheno} and Tab.~\ref{tab:DY_unc}.
 First, in many cases differences between the NNLO and N$^3$LO predictions tend to be reduced when using consistently the appropriate PDFs at each order, rather than NNLO PDFs with N$^3$LO matrix elements (though in some cases the results are unchanged).
 For instance, for the two lowest $m_{\ell\ell}$ bins for NC production aN$^3$LO PDFs drive upwards the N$^3$LO prediction, making it closer to the NNLO result.
 Second, the difference between PDFs with and without MHOUs, while moderate, remains non-negligible even at N$^3$LO, where it starts being comparable to the overall uncertainty, and thus it must be included in precision calculations.
+Third, the impact of using aN$^3$LO instead of NNLO PDFs is actually smaller than the guess based on the estimate Eq.~(\ref{eq:PDFimpact_xsec_approx}).